madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Everything is neat and I can see at a glance what I am importing for this project.

+If there are too many filters, collections or shortcodes, I subdivide them further into their own folders, for example only the filters for handling the date in a common place.
+Larger blocks like the ones for the eleventy image shortcodes get their very own folder.
+The exported values are then imported into the parent `index.js`, and then exported all together again for the `eleventy.js` file. 🤪

+You can see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).

 This is how I'm currenlty structuring my projects (until I find a method that I like even better).

-You can see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).

-I would love to break down other important folders too, like `assets` and `_includes`.
-But that would go beyond the scope of what I wanted to focus on here.
+There is much more to talk about, like looping over the favicon folder put these files collectively in the root directory of the output folder.
+I would also like to break down other important folders too, like `assets` and `_includes`.
 Maybe I will write a follow-up.

 Generally, it is always a great idea to to dive deeply into the repositories of [starter projects](https://www.11ty.dev/docs/starter/) or personal sites of other developers.

 There are so many great ideas out there!